CDRT/docs/bios/settings/thinkpad/network.md

 ?>  All the settings in this group are not available via WMI.

 **Number of networks:** Number of current available networks around.

-View only.
+?> View only.

 For each network the Security Type is shown.
-Possible values are "Open" and "Secured".
-If Secured, the security type is displayed.
-This is view only.
+ * Possible values are "Open" and "Secured".
+ * If Secured, the security type is displayed.

+?> View only.

 Each SSID can be selected to display more details.
 <details><summary>[SSID Value](Status)</summary>